arvind-india/face_mask_detection-1/README.md

-# see write up at:
+# See Write Up At:
 The project write up can be found at: https://jonahkaplan1.github.io/pages/mask_cv.html

 # Project Requirements